logicalgraphs/CryptoCoin/README.md

 TODOs:

+* populate candlesticks for tracked coins
+* create a daily cadence for updating candlesticks
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
-* check back on new coins a month later.
-How are they doing?

 OTHER TODOs:

 * create a portfolio: positions held, money invested, current value
 * create a transaction history (you know, for tax purposes)

-* track coinbase coins / track binance coins
 * apply analytics (WHICH ONES?
 3 candlesticks is a start) against coins
-* get d3.js tools working, e.g.s:

-* get cmc_id for coindesk and binance traded-coins.
 * get FCAS ids for cmc_id'd coins I want to measure with FCAS
 * get FCAS data for monitored coins

+* get d3.js tools working, e.g.s:

 ### d3.js has the following: